 Arieca is a materials technology company solving heat management issues for the electronics, aerospace and automotive industries with Thubber, a thermally conductive rubber.
 Thubber has the mechanical properties of a soft silicone and heat conducting properties approaching stainless steel.

 Thubber has a novel combination of properties:

 - Ultrasoft: elasticity of soft silicone (100 kPa modulus; >100% strain limit)

-- Thermally conductive: thermal conductivity (1.5-10 W/m.K) which approaches that of steel
+- Thermally conductive: thermal conductivity (1.5-10 W/m.K) which approaches that of stainless steel

 - Tear resistant: metal-like fracture toughness (10-30 kJ/m2) that is 25-50x greater than conventional silicone rubber.